Patient-Drug-Interaction-App/Patient-App/README.md

 5) changed user settings to make .git file viewable from gui in order to add a workflows directory and created a branch protections .yml as first CI/CD component
 6) Implemented Javascript for backend GET resquest

-Front end app using React to connect with Backend Patient App

-Displays Search bar and connects to oracle private instance hosting an ADW